RMpsSpec * rmPSSpecNew (void)

 RMenum rmPSPageGetSize (const RMpsSpec *toQuery, int *returnPagePointsWidth, int *returnPagePointsHeight)

-const RMpsSpec *toModify - an handle to an RMpsSpec object that will be queried. int *returnPagePointsWidth, *returnPagePointsHeight - pointers to caller-
+const RMpsSpec *toModify - an handle to an RMpsSpec object that will be queried. int *returnPagePointsWidth, *returnPagePointsHeight - pointers to caller- supplied memory where results will be placed.

 Use this routine to query the PostScript page size dimensions.
 Upon success, RM_CHILL is returned, and the page size width and height (in points) will be copied into caller-supplied memory.
 Upon failure, RM_WHACKED is returned and the caller-supplied memory will remain unchanged.